-In review, for the most part Teen Vogue is still a style magazine geared toward a younger female audience, however in recent years they have become more political oriented with articles such as this: Attorney General Jeff Sessions Joined a “Lock Her Up!”
+In review, for the most part Teen Vogue is still a style magazine geared toward a younger female audience, however, in recent years they have become more politically oriented with articles such as this: Attorney General Jeff Sessions Joined a “Lock Her Up!”
 Chant at a Conservative Teen Conference.
 In general, these political stories almost always exclusively favor the left.
 Another example relates to Donald Trump, in which they do not report favorably: Trump’s Title X Rules Could Lead to More Harassment at Abortion Clinics.
-This story, like most on the website, are properly sourced to the Health and Human Services website as well as the Associated Press and the Washington Post.
+This story, like most on the website, is properly sourced to the Health and Human Services website as well as the Associated Press and the Washington Post.

 Editorially, Teen Vogue is generally opposed to the Trump administration and conservatism.
 For example, they have an entire section dedicated to identity and wellness, which also leads to the pseudoscience of horoscopes.
 When it comes to hard science they support the consensus of science with climate change.
-On GMO’s they are neutral and with natural cures they again produce some questionable and scientific information.
+On GMOs they are neutral and with natural cures, they again produce some questionable and scientific information.

 A factual search reveals they have one unproven and one mostly false claim.